-The unaudited condensed interim consolidated financial statements for the three-month and six-month periods ended September 30, 2024, including comparatives for the period ended September 30, 2023, have been prepared, using accounting policies in compliance with IFRS as issued by IASB.
+The audited consolidated financial statements for the year ended March 31, 2025, including comparatives for the financial year ended March 31, 2024, have been prepared, using accounting policies in compliance with IFRS Accounting Standards as issued by IASB.

-New Standards, Interpretations and Amendments Adopted from April 1, 2023
+New Standards, Interpretations and Amendments Adopted from April 1, 2024

-Certain IFRS pronouncements were issued that were mandatory for accounting periods beginning on or after April 1, 2023, or later periods.
-Many have been excluded as management does not expect them to have a material effect, however, management is still in the process of evaluating any potential impacts.
-The following amendments are effective for the year beginning April 1, 2023:
+Certain IFRS pronouncements were issued that were mandatory for accounting periods beginning on or after April 1, 2024, or later periods.
+Many have been excluded as management does not expect them to have a material effect.
+The following amendments are effective for the year beginning April 1, 2024: